phetsims/graphing-quadratics/doc/implementation-notes.md

 testing.
 Sim-specific query parameters are documented in [GQQueryParameters](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/GQQueryParameters.js).

-**Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
+**Assertions**: The implementation makes liberal use of `assert` to verify pre/post assumptions and perform argument validation.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

 **Memory management**: Unless otherwise documented in the source code, assume that `unlink`, `removeListener`, `dispose`, etc. are generally not needed.
 Most object instances exist for the lifetime of the sim, and there are no dynamic objects that participate in observer-observable relationships.